and the calm is deep where the quiet waters flow

 “I haven’t fallen so low as to room with strangers with no misgivings,” he replied.

 She blushed furiously.
 “Oh, no, not like this,” she stuttered.
-“The places we have left have separate rooms—he said you could share one with the young omega he travels with!”
+“The places we have left have separate rooms—he said you could share one with the young kunze he travels with!”

 Wei Wuxian looked away from her, meeting Lan Wangji’s eyes briefly.
 There was no expectation in them that he could read, only the usual impassibility which the Lan heir seemed to carry around like a badge of honor.